tilburgsciencehub/website/content/topics/Analyze/causal-inference/rdd/validation-falsification.md

 ## Overview

-This table gives an overview of all the tests for validation of the RDD discussed in this building block, including which function in R to use in the context of a continuity-based or local randomization approach.
+This table gives an overview of all the tests for validation of the RDD discussed in this topic, including which function in R to use in the context of a continuity-based or local randomization approach.

 | Test | Description | Continuity-<BR> based <BR> Approach | Local <BR> Randomization <BR> Approach |
 | --- | --- | --- | --- |